mfiebelkorn/mfiebelkorn.github.io/_posts/2016-12-15-SSPI_Errors_in_AD_Joined_SQLServer.markdown

 modified: 2016-12-15
 ---

-Recently, our DevOps Engineer was stuck on an issue that our Development team reporting.
-During their unit tests (seven hours worth of code testing usually ran nightly) they were getting a load of errors in their Jenkins logs reporting:
+Recently, our DevOps Engineer was stuck on an issue that our Development team was reporting.
+During their unit tests (seven hours worth of code testing usually ran nightly) they were getting a load of errors within Jenkins:

 System.Data.Entity.Core.EntityException : The underlying provider failed on Open.
   ----> System.Data.SqlClient.SqlException : The target principal name is incorrect.
 Cannot generate SSPI context.

 Our DevOps Engineer (being the smart guy he is) passed it off to me (Infrastructure Engineer) because he recognized it as a Kerberos related issue.
-Since I was one of the Active Directory admins, this was now my problem.
-And since our Active Directory had been acting strangly for the past year ever since we started using a two-way trust with a company we merged with, I had no doubt this wouldn't be easy to solve.
+Since our Active Directory had been acting strangly for the past year ever since we started using a two-way trust with a company we merged with, I had no doubt this wouldn't be easy to solve.

 ## Initial Ideas